Stratio/genai-examples/example-chain-opensearch/README.md

 1. Make sure you have Python >= 3.9 and Poetry installed.

 2. Edit the `pyproject.toml` and change the URL of the `stratio-releases` repository.
-You should use the URL of the *Stratio GenAI Developer Proxy* Load Balancer.
+You should use the URL of the *Stratio GenAI Developer Proxy* Load Balancer including path "/service/genai-api/v1/pypi/simple".

 ```toml
 [[tool.poetry.source]]